leonine1983/upa/explica_deploy/readme_5_gunicor.txt

 ###############################################################################
 # Replace
 # upa_gunicorn to the name of the gunicorn file you want
-# cauans.technology to your user name
+# matiasaildo to your user name
 # app_repo to the folder name of your project
 # upa to the folder name where you find a file called wsgi.py
 #